I don’t like Christmastime. And I should be allowed to say that without being criticised for it.

 That last one, by the way, is a direct cause of the suicide rate skyrocketing around Christmastime.
 The (inaccurate) perception of everyone except you being happy, and the feeling that you’re not allowed to talk about your sadness or even be sad at all.
 It’s a crystal-clear example of how important it is to encourage people to talk about their mental health in general, at Christmas or otherwise.

 So what’s the solution to all this?
-In my view, it’s continuously asking ‘who am I doing this for?’
+In my view, if traditions are overwhelming or unhelpful, it’s important to ask ‘who am I doing this for?’
 Is this truly bringing joy to me and my family, or is it something that Expectation Claus is making me do?

 If it’s the latter, and nobody outside the family even witnesses it, don’t stress yourself out over it.
 If you or your child want a star on top of the Christmas tree, get one.
 If not, then don’t brave the crowds on Christmas Eve trying to find one because everyone else says you should.